Rush Limbaugh, having more fun than a human being should be allowed to have here from the subterranean depths of the EIB Southern Command.

 You know, I don't want to be the circus act every time I go out someplace.

-Now, we go out play golf.
+We go out and play golf.

-Nobody says, Oh, Rush, what do you think of the election coming up?
+Nobody says, oh, Rush, what do you think of the election coming up?

 Listen to my show if you care about that.